Aylorian/Search-and-Destroy-1.3.5/STATEMENT ON BEING FROZEN.md

 is fair.
 This posting is intended to clear up any concerns regarding Search and Destroy that people may have.

 - Search and Destroy has nothing to do with my being frozen whatsoever.
 I'm frozen for harassing an imm, and that is all.
-While this behavior is inappropriate, it is not an integrity violation or other violation of user trust, and should not be considered as such.
+While that behavior is inappropriate, it is not an integrity violation or other violation of user trust, and should not be considered as such.

 - Search and Destroy is still legal.
 As downloaded from my Github, it is not considered a bot.
 Users are